 Sossusvlei; Sesreim Canyon

 Today is our desert activity day.
 An early start will allow us to enjoy the early golden light that electrifies the redish sands of Sossusvlei’s magnificent dunes.
 Our destination is Dead Vlei with its stunning, picturesque black petrified trees, backed by the golden dunes and blue desert skies.
 We’ll finish off our morning at with an easy hike through Sesriem Canyon, carved millions of years ago by the Tsauchab River.
 This is an absolutely spectacular photographic day – the clear highlight of the extension.
 With luck, there may even be water in the vlei (lake).
-In the afternoon optional activities include a guided hike, 4-wheel ATV tour, or a scenic flight.
+In the afternoon we offer an optional scenic flight.

 Day 6 Windhoek